ece4078dev/ECE4078_Lab_2025/Week11/README.md

 - For each target a **valid navigation attempt** is defined by the whole robot stopping within 0.5m of the center of the object.
 Marks are only awarded if the robot stops within 0.3 m of the target.

 - Stopping the run
-  * After meeting the qualification threshold (3 targets, depending on level), the run may be stopped at any time, either manually or when the program ends, and the marks earned so far will be retained.
+  * The run may be **stopped manually only after meeting the qualification threshold of 3 targets** or when the program ends, and the marks earned so far will be retained.
+  * For example:
-  * For example, in a Level 1 run, if the robot successfully navigates to the first two targets (within 0.3 m) but only stops within 0.5 m of the third, the run still qualifies.
+  	* In a Level 1 run, if the robot successfully navigates to the first two targets (within 0.3 m) but only stops within 0.5 m of the third, the run still qualifies.
 The score would be 15 points for a qualified run plus 5 points for each of the two successful targets, totalling 25 points.
+  	* In a level 3 run, if the robot only successfully navigated to the first two targets (within 0.3 m) and does not make a valid attempt to any remaining targets and program stops (either by crashing or finishing the program), your team is still awarded 16 marks but receives no qualified run marks.
-- Similarly to M3, qualification marks cannot be effected by penalties.
+- Similarly to M3, qualification marks cannot be effected by penalties nor can your score for the navigation component be negative.

 - Collision rules and penalties
   * The same collision rules and penalties as in M3 will apply.